PlasmaPhy/gcmotion/docs/pages/user_guide/general.rst

     :heading-level: 3

 To use the package we of course have to import it first.
 Using the abbreviation *gcm* always comes in handy.
-Importing numpy is also usefull for defining the initial condtions
+Importing numpy is also useful for defining the initial condtions
 easier:

 .. code-block:: python